 Caserta is one of the most popular cities in the region of Campania and one of the best legacies left by the Bourbon dynasty.
 Famous worldwide and with several UNESCO heritage sites, Caserta is one of the places you can’t miss visiting in southern Italy.
 Here are some things to see and do in Caserta.
 You can start your Caserta visit in the royal palace of Caserta.
 The palace itself is a beautiful work of art with stunning architecture, and inside you’ll find hundreds of works by important and emerging artists in southern Italy.
 The royal palace of Caserta is one of the UNESCO heritage sites in the region.
 The other is the San Leucio complex which is most famous for being home to several noble families and was conceived as a utopia town by Bourbon king Ferdinando IV.
 A trip to this town should also include a visit to the medieval village of Caserta Vecchia.
 Walking through the village’s streets is like traveling into the past.
 Some sights you should not miss in the village include the Duomo, the Castle, and the monumental complex of the Annunziata.
 Before leaving Caserta, ensure that you see the following:

-Passengers board the bus most frequently from Monopoli, which is located around 0.4 miles (611 m) away from the city center, and they get off the bus at Matera, Via Nazionale (Stazione di Matera Villa Longo), located 0.9 miles (1.5 km) away from the city center.
+Passengers board the bus most frequently from Monopoli, Via Nicola Lagravinese, which is located around 0.7 miles (1.2 km) away from the city centre, and they get off the bus at Matera, Via Don Luigi Sturzo, located 1 mile (1.6 km) away from the city centre.

 Here are some other resources that might have the information you need